Browse our list of Frequently Asked Questions below, call us at 650-362-4425 or send us an email.

 Around 7 to 9 years old.
 Boys should start singing in time to become skilled treble (soprano or alto) singers, before voice change.
 The well-trained boy’s treble voice is highly valued for its unmatched quality – nobody except a trained boy can come close.
-That unmatched, trained voice is sought after and affords spectacular performance opportunities.
+Such a voice is sought after and affords spectacular performance opportunities.
 For many boys, the perfect age to start is age 8, or in second grade.
 Earlier than 7, boys find it difficult to manage an almost two-hour rehearsal or to progress smoothly through the written music theory workbooks.
 After age 10, boys may face voice change before gaining solid choral and music theory skills.

 We’ve got the perfect start for him!
-For boys who are not quite ready for full rehearsals and written theory, our Music and Movement class is the first step in Ragazzi’s program.
+For boys who are not quite ready for full rehearsals and written theory, our Prelude class is the first step in Ragazzi’s program.
 This non-auditioned 45-minute class is tailored for boys ages 5-7 with little or no previous musical experience.
 Our child-developmental approach encourages boys to explore rhythm games, channeling their energy through music learning and exposes students to concepts they can apply in any musical setting.

 Is Ragazzi hard to get into?